pmq20/node-packer/node/doc/api/cluster.md

 * `message` {Object}
 * `handle` {undefined|Object}

-Similar to the `cluster.on('message')` event, but specific to this worker.
+Similar to the `'message'` event of `cluster`, but specific to this worker.

 Within a worker, `process.on('message')` may also be used.